johannes/php-test-helpers/README.markdown

 ### Intercepting zend_compile_file calls ###

 The `set_compile_file_overload()` function can be used to intercept attepts by the Zend Engine to compile PHP scripts to opcodes.
 It can be used to register a callback, which will be called before the actualcompile routine is called.
 It receives the file name as parameter and may return a string.
-The string's text value willbe used as script code instead of the requested file:
+The string's text value will be used as script code instead of the requested file:

     <?php
     funtion compile_file($filename)